kosac-achyut/gcr_automation/README.md

 So no Captcha....

 ## Login in GCR
-The automation will log in to the Google Class Room and will text a "Good moring" in Chat.
+The automation will log in to the Google Class Room.
 The automation will wait for the given length of the class then redirect to new class room.
 For time tigger I have use  TIME library of python.<br>